nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-09-13-upload_vulnerabilities.md

 Great!
 Now we know where the files that we uploaded are being stored, as well as how they are stored.

 Next, we need to enumerate the file upload validation measures that have been put in place by our target.
 There are two places where file validation can take place: **client-side** or **server-side**.

 Let's start off with enumerating the client-side measures.

-Looking back at the source code of the web server, we can see that there is a '**upload.js**' script that is loaded in:
+Looking back at the source code, we can see that there is a '**upload.js**' script that is loaded in:

 ![screenshot14](../assets/images/upload_vulnerabilities/screenshot14.png)